tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 #### CI/CD with envd

-As a ML infra engineer, I want to build the images with CI/CD tools.
-Docker may not be set up in the CI/CD runners, so that envd should support to build with buildkitd running on the Kubernetes.
+As an ML infra engineer, I want to build the images with CI/CD tools.
+Docker may not be set up in the CI/CD runners so envd should support building with buildkitd running on the Kubernetes.

 #### Remote development